lanl/VizAly-Foresight/Analysis/README.md

 * Python 2.7

 There is a `requirements.txt` file in the top-level of this repository.
-All of these packages can be installed as: `pip install -r requirements.txt`
+All of the required Python packages can be installed as: `pip install -r requirements.txt`

 ## Running Foresight
 This will run the full analysis workflow and generate a cinema database.
 For example